What is Adware?

 • Adware may collect information about users’ personal identity like their name, email address, phone number or home address without them knowing it.
 This type of adware can also just gather random bits of information from someone’s computer as they browse online; these pieces could then be used for marketing purposes such as building an advertising profile based off what kind of interests they have (e.g., “This person likes Starbucks”).

-Steps to prevent adware
+Steps to Prevent Adware

 • Check to see if the website you’re browsing has an adware plugin from a third party.
 If it does, do not continue to browse that site because this is what prompted your browser to register as being on the same domain and allowed them access to all of your information without notification – this will also lead to data leakage.